Kuchenpferd/beerlist/README.md

 Could probably do with more testing, especially the Payment tools.

-All dialogue box positions should be checked/recalibrated to reflect the limited screen resolution of the Pi.

 Still needs shell wrappers and a cleanup in the main directory.

 Dependencies (Everything can now be installed using PIP3):